maxscott/procore-navigator/README.md

 ## Background

-This repository was originally part of [How to inject a React app into a Chrome Extension as a Content Script](https://medium.com/@yosevu/how-to-inject-a-react-app-into-a-chrome-extension-as-a-content-script-3a038f611067).
+This repository was based on the work described in the blog post [How to inject a React app into a Chrome Extension as a Content Script](https://medium.com/@yosevu/how-to-inject-a-react-app-into-a-chrome-extension-as-a-content-script-3a038f611067).